Mansfield, Ohio

 The city was founded in 1808 on a fork of the Mohican River in a hilly region surrounded by fertile farmlands, and became a manufacturing center owing to its location with numerous railroad lines.
-After the decline of heavy manufacturing, the city's economy has since diversified into a service economy, including retailing, education, and healthcare sectors.
-The 2020 Census showed that the city had a total population of 47,534, making it the 21st-largest city in Ohio.
-The city anchors the Mansfield Metropolitan Statistical Area (MSA), which had a population of 124,936 residents in 2020, while the Mansfield–Bucyrus, OH Combined Statistical Area (CSA) had 219,408 residents.
+After the decline of heavy industry, the city's economy has since diversified into a service economy, including retailing, education, and healthcare sectors.

+The city anchors the Mansfield Metropolitan Statistical Area, which had a population of 124,936 residents in 2020, while the Mansfield–Ashland–Bucyrus, OH Combined Statistical Area had 219,408 residents.
+Mansfield is the largest city in the Mid-Ohio region.
+Its official nickname is "The Fun Center of Ohio"; Mansfield is also known as the "Carousel Capital of Ohio."